 Popeye Village near Anchor Bay is another fantastic and unexpected Mellieha attraction.
 This is the set from the 1980 picture ‘Popeye,’ which starred Robin Williams in the starring role of Popeye.
 The village’s charming wooden buildings are still standing today and serve as a year-round tourist attraction.

 The locality of Mellieha is home to two significant environmental reserves: Ghadira Nature Reserve, a bird sanctuary, and Foresta 2000, a Mediterranean forest natural habitat.

 As a self-sufficient town, Mellieha offers all facilities and amenities required for modern comforts.
 Shops, supermarkets, boutiques, souvenir shops, a wide variety of restaurants, pizzerias, bars and pubs.
 The area is also rich in hotels, apart hotels and holiday rentals.

 Mellieha is the place for swimming, rambling, diving, paragliding, birdwatching, jet skiing, water skiing, fishing, snorkelling, farming or just lounging and sun-bathing.

 Apart from the local Primary School which is one of the best in this part of Malta, the area of Mellieha offers a number of English language schools which attract a considerable crowd of international students.

-The Real Estate market is thriving in Mellieha.
-Thinking of relocating to a seaside town has its advantages.
-With various properties to choose from, people benefit from an all year round vacation atmosphere, which blends in excellently with the residential areas of town.
+The Malta real estate market is thriving in Mellieha.
+Relocating to a seaside town has its advantages.
+With various Malta properties for sale or rent to choose from, people benefit from an all year-round vacation atmosphere, which blends in excellently with the residential areas of town.

 Take a deep dive and browse the Maltese localities and local insights to see if the homes for sale/rent are right for you.